 In a perfect still air, welcomed by a still sighting audience… shhh…can you hear something?
 Of course not, planets and stars make their entrance unseen one moment and shine bright right there the next one, giving the impression that they are there for your eyes only.
 Venus appears on the horizon: the show may now begin.

-The top round stage faces the valleys below, and dressed up for the event it hosts the astronomers instrumentation and telescopes .
-For the special occasion these amazing people with different backgrounds among them the dedicated members team up to share their passion with curious eyes and minds of three generations: children and parents, grand-parents and grand-grand parents all gather for nature’s big show, each one with their fantasies and stories studied in books, learned from professionals and first-hand experience.
+The top round stage faces the valleys below, and dressed up for the event it hosts astronomers instrumentation and telescopes.
+For the special occasion teams of dedicated members share their passion and academic background with curious eyes and minds of three generations who have all gathered in one place for nature’s big show: children and parents, grand-parents and grand-grand parents, each one with their fantasies and stories studied in books, learned from professionals and first-hand experience.

-To indicate stars and their alignments in the night vault the inspiring and proficient astronomers point lasers with green and red light: they point at South South-East and draw the direction of a special star that is about to appear.
+To indicate stars and their alignments in the night vault inspiring astronomy enthusiasts point lasers with green and red light: they point at South South-East and draw the direction of a special star that is about to appear.
 Suddenly the International Space Station is visible above our heads, the six humans living inside it feel closer while flying in from the west, crossing the stars path, and for some induced visual effect they seem to slow down before our eyes.
 The astronauts’ presence is definitely the highlight of dear images that stay with us until the next time.

-Time to set up tables on the natural terrace and get freshly cooked foods ready: funnily enough all around the world, friendship love and life are still associated with music and food and stories.
+Time to set up tables on the natural terrace, and enjoy creativity and skills with ingredients and flavors: funnily enough all around the world, friendship love and life are still associated with music and food and stories.

 Eyes in the telescopes programmed and connected to computerized systems and electronic sky charts.
 The sky is clearer when an expert voice and hand help to see the sites and directions of celestial objects predicting their evolving nature and mutations in deep space.
-Magically echoing in the air are info gems , great knowledge and enthusiasm: even the familiar celestial objects we know from chilhood seem to look clearer and brighter.
+Magically echoing in the air are info gems, enthusiasm and knowledge: even the familiar celestial objects we know from chilhood seem to look clearer and brighter.

 Suddenly the environment is one discreet canvas, the sky a favorite large 3d vision screen and, as if transported into another dimension, a new sensation sets in: for some of us it’s meeting the stars that we honor night after night, in a relaxed atmosphere, away from the rest and unseen to the most.
 Gazing at the stars looking at us is an ancestral experience, they know things about us we are unaware of, yet how humbling and gratifying it is to recognize each others in those moments, like lingering memoires awaiting to be lived again.